Welcome to Sunday Scribbles!

 Maria glanced towards the coop, which continued to burn.
 ‘I’ll get some water.’

-The air began to swirl around them, and within the swirls, a woman’s face appeared.
+The air began to swirl around them, and within the swirls, a woman appeared.

-‘No need,’ she murmured enigmatically.
-With a wave of her hand, water gushed towards the flames.
+‘No need,’ the newcomer said, and with a wave of her hand, water gushed towards the flames.
 Extinguished them.

 Maria took a step back.
 Wary eyes darted from the newcomer to her sister.
-‘I don’t think it’s safe, Kar.’
+‘I don’t think it’s safe.’

 ‘She’s not going anywhere!’
 Maria protested, as she pulled her bow from her back.